AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-41981-->

 *  Shoppers can now successfully re-order an existing order that contains a product with the combination of custom options of type file and type dropdown from both the storefront and Admin.
-Previously, {{ site.data.var.ce }} threw an error and did not process the re-order.
+Previously, Magento Open Source threw an error and did not process the re-order.

 <!--- MC-42332-->

 *  The Admin order detail page now loads as expected.
-Previously, {{ site.data.var.ce }} threw the following error when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.
+Previously, Magento Open Source threw the following error when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.

 <!--- MC-38521-->

 *  Administrators with restricted permissions that include order and shipping privileges can now view the order page as expected.
-Previously, {{ site.data.var.ce }} threw an error when an administrator with these permissions tried to view an order.
+Previously, Magento Open Source threw an error when an administrator with these permissions tried to view an order.
 [GitHub-14633](https://github.com/magento/magento2/issues/14633)

 <!--- ACP2E-74-->